canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

   for `esm-infra` if the service was disabled and the series running on the machine is on ESM state.

-* **UA timer jobs**: One of the timer jobs UA has is used to insert additional messages into MOTD.
+* **Ubuntu Pro timer jobs**: One of the timer jobs Ubuntu Pro has is used to insert additional messages into MOTD.
   Those messages will be always delivered before or after the content created by the python script delivered by `update-notifier`.
-Those additional messages are generated when UA detect some conditions on the machine.
+Those additional messages are generated when `pro` detects some conditions on the machine.
 They are:

-  * **subscription expired**: When the UA subscription is expired, UA will deliver the following message after the `update-notifier` message:
+  * **subscription expired**: When the Ubuntu Pro subscription is expired, `pro` will deliver the following message after the `update-notifier` message:

     ```